 The following tips can help you avoid developing constipation.

 - Eat lots of high-fiber foods, including vegetables, fruits, beans and whole-grain foods.

 - Eat fewer foods with low amounts of fiber such as processed foods, dairy and meats.

 - Don't ignore the urge to pass stool.

-- Try to create a regular schedule for bowel movements, especially after a meal.
+- Create a regular schedule for passing stool, especially after a meal.